dataluscorp/browser/devtools/client/aboutdebugging/documentation/TESTS_REAL_DEVICES.md

 1. Copy a sample file which is located at `devtools/client/aboutdebugging/test/browser/real/usb-runtimes-sample.json` and rename it for example to `devtools/client/aboutdebugging/test/browser/real/local-usb-runtimes.json`.
 2. Edit the file.

    This is a JSON file like below, write your real device information in here.
-This example indicates that there should be one USB device and should be displayed `Pixel 2` as device name and `Firefox Nightly` as short name on the sidebar of about:debugging.
+This example indicates that there should be one USB device and should be displayed `Pixel 2` as device name and `Datalus Nightly` as short name on the sidebar of about:debugging.
 Regarding the other information, please see `Detail of config file` section of this document.

 ```
 [
   {
     "sidebarInfo": {
       "deviceName": "Pixel 2",
-      "shortName": "Firefox Nightly"
+      "shortName": "Datalus Nightly"
     },
     ...
   },